Xanax Withdrawal

 Can You Die from Xanax Withdrawal?

-Unlike many other drugs, withdrawing from Xanax can be fatal and complex.
-Symptoms such as seizures and tremors can be deadly if not treated.
-If a patient has prior diagnoses of serious mental health disorders like, PTSD, bipolar disorder, panic disorder or borderline personality disorder they should take extra caution when quitting Xanax.
-Symptoms from such disorders can start again, and there can be a risk of suicide.
-If taken with other drugs such as opioids that can add complications to the withdrawal process.
-Therefore, it is best to be under medical care while withdrawing, to ensure that the process is with minimal risk.
+Unlike many other drugs, withdrawal from Xanax can be fatal and complex.
+Withdrawal symptoms such as seizures and tremors can be deadly if not treated properly.
+If a patient has prior diagnoses of serious mental health disorders such as PTSD, bipolar disorder, panic disorder, or borderline personality disorder, they should take extra caution when quitting Xanax.
+Symptoms from such disorders can start again and can lead to a risk of suicide.
+If taken with other drugs such as opioids, it can add even more complications to the Xanax withdrawal process.
+Therefore, it is strongly advised to be under medical care while experiencing Xanax withdrawal symptoms, such as the Avenues drug detox center, to ensure that the process happens with minimal risk.

-A medical professional may also prescribe other medications to assist with the withdrawal process.
+A medical professional may be able to prescribe medications to assist with the withdrawal process.

-Some of the approved medications for withdrawing are.
+Some of the approved medications for Xanax withdrawal symptoms are:

 • Antihypertensives and antiseizure medications: A doctor may prescribe these to help with seizures or anxiety attacks.

-These are some nonprescription solutions that can help one cope with the symptoms of withdrawal.
+Furthermore, there are some non-prescription solutions that can help one cope with the symptoms of Xanax withdrawal, and can potentially take away or alleviate the symptoms.
+Below are some strategies:

-It is a challenging process to quit Xanax usage, however if done through a professional long-term abstinence is achievable.
+It is a challenging process to quit Xanax usage and experience Xanax withdrawal symptoms, however, if done under expert supervision, long-term abstinence is achievable.
 When a medical plan is combined with psychological support, the best results are reported.
-Therapy is often helpful for those in recovery and include coping tools, stress management and relapse prevention tools.
-Detox centers that include methods of medical management, therapy and holistic methods can help ease the recovery journey.
+Therapy is often helpful for those in recovery and includes coping tools, stress management, and relapse prevention tools.
+Detox centers that include methods of medical management, therapy, and holistic methods can help to ease the recovery journey.
+Additionally, one can choose inpatient rehab or outpatient rehab options based on their symptom severity and overall situation.

 Sources